emojiworld777/web-scrapping-reddit/README.md

 # web-scrapping-reddit
-In i did analysis of comments , like , posts, and etc of reddit by doing webscrappping of the reddit site
+In this project i did analysis of comments , like , posts, and etc of reddit by doing webscrappping of the reddit site